 But I guess I will always go back to that 8-5 hour job with it’s mundane tasks, love-hate relationship with the boss, electronic beeps, unpaid sacrifices, office gossips and politics, heels and make-ups.

 Because it gives me the feeling of accomplishment on a much deeper level.
-It gives the meaning to my life.
 Ain’t that what we all aim for in life?
 The feeling that we are making a difference.
 Travel and mountain climbing gives vivid colors to it.
-Like a book, my life is meaningful but more interesting and enjoyable with all those vivid pictures of places, sunrises, sunsets, people I’ve met who touched my life on it’s pages.
+Like a book, my life is meaningful but more interesting and enjoyable with all those vivid pictures of places, sunrises, sunsets, people I’ will meet who touched my life on it’s pages.

 If I hadn’t worked since I was a child, it would have been different but this is the course of my history and for so many others who grew up in the jaws of poverty.
 Pity if they haven’t found or experienced yet the joys and beauty of travel and climbing mountains just like you and I did.